gap-actions/setup-gap/README.md

 #### Changes to functionality:
  - There is no longer a separate branch for running this action on Windows.
 This action should work on Windows, assuming it is preceded by version v2 or later of [setup-cygwin](https://github.com/gap-actions/setup-gap).
- - The installation location of GAP is added to the variable `GAPROOT`, which can be used in subsequent steps in the workflow.
+ - The installation location of GAP is stored in the environment variable `GAPROOT`, which can be used in subsequent steps in the workflow.
  - The GAP executable is added to `PATH`, thus GAP can now always be started by calling `gap`.

 ### Example